kuzudb/kuzudb.github.io/docs/data-import/csv-import.md

 ## `COPY FROM` a CSV File to Rel Tables

 ### Column Order in Rel Tables
+The order of the columns are as follows:
+  - FROM Node Column(s): There are two cases here:
-If the FROM and TO nodes have a single label, then:
+    1. If the FROM nodes of the relationship can have a single label (as defined the REL TABLE schema), then the first column is the primary key of the from nodes.
-  - 1st column: Primary key of the FROM node.
-If your CSV file has a header, make the name of the column `FROM`.
-  - 2nd column: Primary key of the TO node.
-If your CSV file has a header make the name of the column `TO`.
+    2. If FROM nodes can contain multiple labels, then the first first column specifies the from nodes' labels, and the second column specifies their primary keys.
+  - TO Node Column(s): The next 1 or 2 columns similarly specify either the TO nodes' primary key (if TO nodes can take a single label) or their label and then their primary keys (if TO nodes can take multiple labels)
-  - 3rd, 4th, etc. columns: The predefined properties on the relationship table as defined in your `CREATE REL TABLE` command.
+  - Rest of the columns: The predefined properties on the relationship table as defined in your `CREATE REL TABLE` command.

-    If you have a header, make the names of the columns math those in your rel table schema.
+Here are a few examples:
 Consider the `CREATE REL TABLE Follows(FROM User TO User, since DATE)` table.
-An example CSV file (with optional headers) would look as follows:
+An example CSV file would look as follows:
 ```
 follows.csv
-FROM, TO, since
-Adam, Karissa, 2010-01-30
-Karissa, Michelle, 2014-01-30
+Adam,Karissa,2010-01-30
+Karissa,Michelle,2014-01-30
 ...
 ```
-you can use `COPY Follows FROM "follows.csv' (HEADER=true)` to load this file.
+you can use `COPY Follows FROM "follows.csv'` to load this file.

 If either the FROM or TO node have multiple labels, then you need an additional column before the primary key column of those nodes to specify the label of those nodes.
 For example, consider `CREATE REL TABLE Likes(FROM User|Admin TO User)`